cschpc/HELP-on-KNL/README.md

 # HELP on KNL

 ## HELP
-HELP (Helsinki Lattice Package) is a Quantum Chronodynamics (QCD) code developed at the Department of Physics, University of Helsinki.
+HELP (Helsinki Lattice Package) is a Quantum Chromodynamics (QCD) code developed at the Department of Physics, University of Helsinki.
 It has been developed for several years and contains a bunch of different models.
 It is not licensed under any OS license per se but available upon request for academic use.

 ## Porting

 The pure-MPI version of the code was straightforward to compile by simple adapting the makefiles to use Intel compilers.
-The makefiles are available in this branch.
+The adapted makefiles are available in this branch.

 There is an experimental (and apparantly unfinished) OpenMP version of the code, but that does not work (but segfaults) at least with the test cases we had.
 This is the case also with other compilers (GNU) and on other platforms (Cray XC40 with Haswell CPUs).

 ## Performance